 Nature Spirituality is essential to my life journey, and the teachings of First Nations elders and community peoples have played an important role in my learning and personal transformation.
-At an Elders Gathering hosted by Trent University in 2012, I heard revered Wisdom Keeper and Professor James Dumont (Anishnaabe) say that “everyone needs to get back to their own indigenous knowledge.”
+In 2012 at an Elders Gathering hosted by Trent University, I heard revered Wisdom Keeper and Professor James Dumont (Anishnaabe) say that “everyone needs to get back to their own indigenous knowledge.”
 Like a lightning bolt from the blue, this simple statement activated a monumental set of questions about my own life, and issues in the wider society.

 For those of us of European descent, core questions continue to arise on locating our authentic wisdom traditions and reclaiming our roots in Earth Community, and the themes in Ancient Spirit Rising are an attempt to further this critical conversation.
 For the first time in human history with travel, the internet and other resources, we have full access to the indigenous knowledge (IK) of any culture, including our own.
 Then why must we take bits and pieces from the First Nations of Turtle Island when we have our own ancestral belief systems, sacred objects and ceremonies that are bursting with earth-connected wisdom, beauty and power?
 In these times of massive change, the reclaiming of our own ancestral traditions can provide us with spiritual and material tools for re-landing in our local ecosystems, challenging the toxic effects of capitalism, and creating a sustainable future.